Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Persuasion Dynamics

-When $p<p_{\ast}$, the sender plays only $L$-drifting experiments, unless she prefers to pass (below $\pi_{\ell L}$).
-This is intuitive, because the receiver would take action $\ell$ immediately unless the sender generates an instantaneous jump.
+When $p<p_{\ast}$, the sender plays only $L$-drifting experiments, unless she prefers to pass (i.e., when $p<\pi_{\ell L}$).
+This is intuitive, because the receiver takes action $\ell$ immediately unless the sender generates an instantaneous jump, forcing the sender to effectively make a ``Hail Mary'' pitch.
 It is intriguing, though, that the sender's target posterior can be either $p_{\ast}$ or $p^{\ast}$, depending on how close $p$ is to $p_{\ast}$: in the sales context used above, if the buyer is fairly skeptical, then the salesperson needs to use a big pitch.
-But, depending on how skeptical the buyer is, she may try to get enough attention only for the buyer to stay engaged (targeting $q=p_{\ast}$) or use an even bigger pitch to convince the prospect to buy outright (targeting $q=p^{\ast}$).
-If $p$ is just below $p_{\ast}$ (see $p_{2}$ in Figure \ref{fig:HJB_simplified}), then the sender can jump into the waiting region at a high rate: note that the arrival rate approaches $\infty$ as $p$ tends to $p_{\ast}$.
+But, depending on how skeptical the buyer is, she may try to get enough attention only for the buyer to stay engaged (targeting $q=p_{\ast}$) or use an even bigger pitch to convince the buyer to buy outright (targeting $q=p^{\ast}$).
+If $p$ is just below $p_{\ast}$ (see $p_{2}$ in Figure \ref{fig:HJB_simplified}), then the sender can jump into the waiting region at a high rate: recall that the arrival rate of a jump to $p_{\ast}$ grows to infinity as $p$ tends to $p_{\ast}$.
 In this case, it is optimal to target $p_{\ast}$, thereby maximizing the arrival rate of Poisson jumps: the salesperson is sufficiently optimistic about her chance of grabbing the buyer's attention, so she only aims to make the buyer stay.
-If $p$ is rather far away from $p_{\ast}$ (see $p_{1}$ in Figure \ref{fig:HJB_simplified}), then the sender does not enjoy a high arrival rate.
+If $p$ is rather far away from $p_{\ast}$ (below $\pi_{0}$ such as $p_{1}$ in Figure \ref{fig:HJB_simplified}), then the sender does not enjoy a high arrival rate.
 In this case, it is optimal to maximize the sender's payoff conditional on Poisson jumps, which she gets by targeting $p^{\ast}$: the salesperson tries to sell her product right away and if it does not succeed, then she just lets it go.